-- Giving or receiving assistance on an examination. - Copying or communicating examination content. - Using outside references or resources during an exam, examples: - Browsing other local resources. - 0 Browsing the internet. - Attempting to use a computer or computer 0 program not provided or approved by PSI. - Attempting to use a telephone or mobile 0 device. - Using notepad on the computer.
-0 - Using an application on the computer not 0 provided by PSI. - Engaging in disruptive behavior during check-in or during an exam, examples: - Acting in an inappropriate manner. - Using abusive language. - Speaking aloud.
-0 - Causing noise unrelated to keyboard typing. - Engaging in prohibited behavior during check-in or during an exam, examples: - Reading questions out loud.
-Leaving the room without pr - Leaving the room without proctor approval. - Using instant messaging, or other electronic communication. - Capturing a picture or video of exam items.
-0 - Attempting to use telephone or mobile 0 device. - Obstructing the proctor's view (camera or in 0 person). - Having inappropriate materials on desktop 0 (explicit). - Changing spaces during the exam without 0 proctor approval. - Not focusing eyes on the screen.
-0
+- Giving or receiving assistance on an examination. - Copying or communicating examination content. - Using outside references or resources during an exam, examples: - Browsing other local resources. - Browsing the internet. - Attempting to use a computer or computer program not provided or approved by PSI. - Attempting to use a telephone or mobile device. - Using notepad on the computer. - Using an application on the computer not provided by PSI. - Engaging in disruptive behavior during check-in or during an exam, examples: - o Acting in an inappropriate manner. - Using abusive language. - Speaking aloud. - Causing noise unrelated to keyboard typing. - Engaging in prohibited behavior during check-in or during an exam, examples: - Reading questions out loud. - Leaving the room without proctor approval. - Using instant messaging, or other electronic communication. - Capturing a picture or video of exam items. - Attempting to use telephone or mobile device. - Obstructing the proctor's view (camera or in person). - Having inappropriate materials on desktop (explicit). - Changing spaces during the exam without proctor approval. - Not focusing eyes on the screen.